 What Kinds of CRMs are Available?

 There are many ways you can categorize CRMs.
 One of the easiest ways is using Small, Medium, and Large scales.
-When we talk about small, medium, and large, we are not only talking about the company size they are designed for, we are also talking about the size and complexity of the CRM itself.
-That makes sense, because a large corporation, like Amazon, for example, will have different needs than a mom-and-pop shop or a solo real estate agent.
+When we talk about small, medium, and large, we are not only talking about the company size they are designed for.
+We also talk about the size and complexity of CRM.
+That makes sense because a large corporation, like Amazon, will have different needs than a mom-and-pop shop or a solo real estate agent.

 Large CRMs

-CRMs that would fall in the Large Category would include SalesForce, Zoho, Microsoft Dynamics, Oracle CRM, Sugar CRM, and others.
+CRMs falling in the Large Category would include SalesForce, Zoho, Microsoft Dynamics, Oracle CRM, Sugar CRM, and others.
 These CRMs are highly customizable and can do everything a large company needs, and more.
-The corporations that have these CRMs have a team of technical experts and programmers on staff to keep the CRM up and running.
+The corporations with these CRMs have a team of technical experts and programmers on staff to keep the CRM running.

 These experts will customize the CRM specifically for the needs of their company.
 So as an example, Amazon and Apple both use Salesforce as their CRM.
 However, the implementation of Salesforce for these two companies is completely different.
 Amazon and Apple have customized Salesforce so much that you would not even recognize the CRM if you saw it in action at these companies.